 Grilled beef satay is a relatively new dish for me.
 I’ve made peanut satay plenty of times, especially with chicken and meatballs, but I’ve been finding such great deals on beef at my local grocery store it’s hard not to eat it at every meal.
 For this recipe, I used sirloin steak, but last time I made this I used flank steak.
 It’s my normal choice if I’m marinating steak, but both work really well for this recipe.

 I love using peanut butter in recipes, especially savory ones.
 For this recipe, I used Peter Pan® Peanut Butter from Walmart.
 It’s delicious as a spread, or as an ingredient.
-It’s wholesome and packed with protein, so I’m always ready for an opportunity to incorporate it into my recipes.
+It’s wholesome and has 8 grams of protein per serving, so I’m always ready for an opportunity to incorporate it into my recipes.

 This dipping sauce is creamy, spicy and savory.
 It balances perfectly with the sweet and tangy flavors from the marinade.
 I like to make double or triple batches of it and freeze the extra for other recipes.
 It’s great on noodles or in stir fries, and it holds up really well in the freezer.